musiclover121/CS312_CourseProject2/README.md

 - Click `Join Server`

 ## Destroying Infrastructure
-- To destroy the server and all supporting structures, use the command:
+- To destroy the server and all supporting infrastructure, use the command:
     ```bash
     terraform destroy
     ```